Metaform/dataplane-signaling/docs/signaling.md

 - Participant: A dataspace member as defined by the DSP Specification.
 - Transfer Process: A set of interactions between two connectors that provide access to a dataset as defined by the DSP Specification.
-- Wire Protocol: A protocol such as MQTT, AMQP, or HTTP REST API that governs the exchange of data.
+- Wire Protocol: A protocol such as MQTT, AMQP, or an HTTP REST API that governs the exchange of data.

 ## Base Concepts